qctrl/.github/CONTRIBUTING.md

 - For variable names that are more than three words, use an acronym (e.g. `cpmg` and **NOT** `carr_purcell_meiboom_gill` or `carrPurcellMeiboomGill`)

 ### API design
-The standards here are written in the context of GraphQL APIs, but the same concepts apply equally to any other API with backwards-compatibility requirements.
+The standards here are written in the context of GraphQL APIs, but the same concepts apply to any other API, especially those with hard backwards-compatibility requirements.

-#### Don't factor client syntax into decisions about data representation
-Every client is affected by the data representation the same way, but the syntax is client/language-dependent.
-Therefore the API, which is shared by all clients, should focus on a good representation of the data, while the client should be responsible for adding idiomatic syntactic sugar.

 #### Favour type safety
 Type safety means that the data are structured in such a way that invalid data either cannot be